 As I perceive, Trading is not just about finding a profitable strategy.
 Trading has a lot to do with the trader’s personality, which means it is completely upto the trader how he perceives trading .
 Some of you might think that through Trading, can make you a huge amount of money in a short period of time.
 In that case you are considering Trading as Gambling.
 Some of us think that Trading is all about manipulations and ultimately designed in a way that you end up losing all of your hard-earned money and then go on to assume that Trading is a huge Risk.

 This can be explained quoting a very famous quote by the legendary trader Ed Seykota;

 “Everybody gets what they want out of the Market”

-- Psychology: As humans, we are highly emotional beings and thus Psychology plays a major role for a trader to make consistent money in the markets.
-Psychology can only be understood when it is experienced with live markets, investing your hard-earned money.
-How you react to a situation when you are losing money or making money, defines your psychology
+- Psychology: As humans, we are highly emotional beings and thus psychology of the trader plays a very important role to make consistent money from the markets.The psychology factor can only be understood better when it is experienced in the live markets, by investing your hard-earned money.
+How you react to a situation when you are losing money or making money, defines your psychology.

 RISK MANAGEMENT 35%

 Strategy (20%) : The aspect that everyone runs behind the most, having a misconception that if you have a perfect strategy, it will make you money.
 But honestly, any simple strategy which has specific rules and follows proper technical analysis can help you make money.
 Provided we follow it religiously.The only possible scenario in which you could fail in this aspect is when you involve your emotions in it, and ignore the rules of the strategy.
 So the bottom line is that, it’s not the strategy , but how you trade that strategy with discipline that will give you the results.